Government Affairs Intern

 Location: Washington, D.C.

 Help strengthen land conservation across America by joining the dedicated, dynamic government affairs team at the Land Trust Alliance!
-We’re looking for a full-time, unpaid Government Affairs Intern from September 3rd to December 20th.
+We’re looking for a full-time, unpaid Government Affairs Intern (part-time may be considered for the spring period).
+The spring internship will run from January 6th through May 31st.
+Summer internship will run from June 3rd to August 30th.
 The ideal candidate is a student or young professional with demonstrated interest in government affairs and conservation policy who is capable of proactively researching political relationships, drafting informational materials on conservation issues, and communicating directly with land trusts, coalition partners, and federal officials.
 You’ll find that interning for a small organization will give you ample opportunities to interact with all aspects of our work, be in the room at key meetings and events, and gain valuable nonprofit and Capitol Hill experience.

 About the Alliance

 The Land Trust Alliance is a national conservation organization working to save the places people love by strengthening land conservation throughout America.
 We represent America’s 1,700 local land conservation organizations in Washington, and mobilize them to achieve the following federal legislative priorities:

 - Create permanent tax incentives for land conservation and defend the charitable deduction

 - Maximize land trusts’ access to conservation funding in the Farm Bill

 - Defend funding for federal land conservation programs (LWCF, Forest Legacy, NAWCA, & Section 6) and expand their availability to land trusts.

 - Organizing the third annual Land Trust Advocacy Day

 - Recruiting congressional co-sponsors, primarily by mobilizing local land trusts to ask